What Is VMS in Staffing?

 VMS applications are usually cloud-based to make them accessible from the Internet.
 Some advanced VMS solutions can help facilitate the onboarding process.
 Others have automation tools for distributing open positions.

 A VMS plays an important role in an agency’s staffing process.
-Some key tasks a VMS can assist in include:
+Some key tasks a VMS can assist with include:

-• Taking new requests from your client’s HR team
+- Taking new job requests from your client’s HR team

-• Tracking various metrics related to your company’s recruitment process
+- Tracking various metrics related to your company’s recruitment process and performance

 What Is VMS Integration?

-VMS integration ensures your VMS syncs up with your applicant tracking system (ATS), so you do not have to transfer data between the two systems manually.
+VMS integration, also known as VMS automation, ensures your VMS syncs up with your applicant tracking system (ATS), so you do not have to transfer data between the two systems manually.
+This ensures your processes are streamlined, reducing manual labor and thereby increasing overall productivity.

-How Can a VMS Help Staffing Organizations Operate and Grow?
+Can a VMS Help Your Staffing Agency Grow?
+Pros and Cons

 One of the advantages of a VMS for staffing vendors is it reduces the need for a sales force.
 Your staffing organization won’t have to spend as much time “wooing” companies to find out what openings they have.
 A VMS also cuts down on competitive tactics and unscrupulous sales tactics among various staffing agencies.